 Overall features and functions

 The capabilities of the BlueDriver scan tool start with OBD2 diagnostics.
 It doesn’t only read and clear trouble codes, either.
-BlueDriver shows freeze frame data and reads live data from a range of monitor PIDs, displaying it with customizable graphs and gauges.
+The BlueDriver shows freeze frame data and reads live data from a range of monitor PIDs, displaying it with customizable graphs and gauges.

 All of this data can be saved, logged, and exported.
-Along with that, BlueDriver conducts emission and smog checks and has advanced Mode 6 capability, showing results of on-board monitor tests like misfire counts.
+Along with that, the BlueDriver adapter conducts emission and smog checks and has advanced Mode 6 capability, showing results of on-board monitor tests like misfire counts.

 The OBDLink MX+ scan tool also performs a broad range of OBD2 diagnostics.
 Paired with the right diagnostic software, these functions are more robust than what you’ll get with BlueDriver.
 This includes full OBD2 support and the ability to display multiple parameters at once.